 Luxurious living near today’s biggest tech companies.

-Located on the northern end of Silicon Valley—in between Redwood City and Palo Alto—Menlo Park is one of Silicon Valley’s premier places to live.
-Home to big names in the tech and corporate worlds and full of foodie-favorite dining spots, it’s no surprise that this area attracts new residents each year.
+Located on the northern end of Silicon Valley—in between Redwood City and Palo Alto—Menlo Park, CA is one of Silicon Valley’s premier places to live and one of the bigger names in Bay Area real estate.
+It's home to big names in the tech and corporate worlds, has a plethora of homes for sale, and is full of foodie-favorite dining spots, it’s no surprise that the area attracts new residents each year.

-In recent years, Menlo Park has become most well-known for being the official home of Facebook.
+In recent years, Menlo Park real estate has become desirable as a result of its notoriety due to it being the official home of Facebook.
 Aside from its notable status in the tech world, this community has plenty of schools, parks, coffee shops, and special events.

-Prospective homebuyers can choose from ranch-style properties to mid-century and modern architecture and condominiums of varying styles.
-The current average home value sits at around $2.4 million.
+Prospective homebuyers can choose from single-family homes, ranch-style properties to mid-century and modern architecture and condominiums of varying styles.
+The current average home value and homes for sale in Menlo Park sit at around $2.4 million.

 What’s particularly unique about Menlo Park is that it’s composed of very different yet complementary parts.
 East of 101 is a small area known as Belle Haven, which is a small, tight-knit community that borders Facebook Village.
 West of 101 has a vibe that is a bit more high-end, suburban, and spacious.